veysiertekin/wiremock-case-study/wiremock-demo/README.md

-# A Wiremock Case Study
+# A Case Study With Wiremock

 ## 1. Installation